 V: Strangely enough, I did not grow up playing games.
 But I have enjoyed drawing and making art in general since I was a child.
 I first got into digital art when I was in high school because my parents got me my first Wacom tablet.
 Then, I heard about the video games industry from a workshop held in my school when I was 16.
 From that point on, I decided that I wanted to become a digital artist.
 I enrolled in 3dsense Media School, Singapore in 2018 and fell in love with 3D Modeling.
 I graduated in 2020 and took my first step into the industry with Streamline Studios.

 T: I love games and have already been playing since I was a child.
 When I was 13, my brother introduced me to RPG Maker and I learned how to make my first RPG game.
-I then chose to study 3D in an art school and got my first job in the video game industry as a professional in 2019.
+I then chose to study 3D in an art school and got my first job in the video game industry as a professional in 2019. - What are your go-to software tools and reference materials when working on a project and what skillset do you think is pivotal for someone in your position?

 F: As a 3D Character Artist, I'd say generally ZBrush and Maya is our bread and butter.
 It is always the first software we go to as it is where you would usually start the entire workflow of creating 3D Assets.
 As for references, ArtStation is always a great option, and also just the fact that I've played so many other games also helps with building a visual library.
 But at the end of the day, doesn’t matter how much references or softwares you know about, it still doesn’t beat learning the fundamentals of 3DSculpting like the knowledge of human and animal anatomy, forms, shapes, volumes, because at the end of the day softwares always change but these fundamental things don’t, I suppose until the day humans grow a third arm or something.